numbbo/coco/docs/coco-doc/source/index.rst

-Our idea behind an aggregation is to make a statistical summary over a set or subset of *problems of interest* over which we assume a uniform distribution [HAN2016perf]_.
+Our idea behind an aggregation is to make a statistical summary over a set or subset of *problems of interest* over which we assume a uniform distribution.
 From a practical perspective this means to have no simple way to distinguish between these problems and to select an optimization algorithm accordingly---in which case an aggregation would have no significance---and that we are likely